Does 1 Timothy 4:16 teach that Christians can lose their salvation?

 Therefore, the meaning of 1 Timothy 4:16 is not that Timothy will finally become saved if he faithfully teaches Scripture.
 Therefore, how should we understand 1 Timothy 4:16?
 The answer is that Scripture teaches every believer how to grow in sanctification.
 For example, the book of Philippians is written to saints who are also called Christians or believers.
 Notice that in verse one Paul calls the believers in the church at Philippi saints.

 Paul and Timothy, bond-servants of Christ Jesus, to all the saints in Christ Jesus who are in Philippi . . .
 Philippians 1:1 (NASB)

 The Greek word for saints is hagios, which means “holy ones.”
 They are believers.
 Then later in Philippians 2:12-13 Paul writes,

 So then, my beloved, just as you have always obeyed, not as in my presence only, but now much more in my absence, work out your salvation with fear and trembling; for it is God who is at work in you, both to will and to work for His good pleasure.
 Philippians 2:12-13 (NASB)

 Here the apostle urges these saints to work out their salvation.
 Then in verse 14 he starts explaining what he means.
-Here are the first few verses,
+Here is Philippians 2:14-16.

 Do all things without grumbling or disputing; so that you will prove yourselves to be blameless and innocent, children of God above reproach in the midst of a crooked and perverse generation, among whom you appear as lights in the world, holding fast the word of life, so that in the day of Christ I will have reason to glory because I did not run in vain nor toil in vain.
 Philippians 2:14-16 (NASB)